 Fundraising is an important part of a non-profit co-operative preschool.
-Fundraising allows Nottinghill to pay for special events, i.e.: Sportball, and purchase education and art supplies for the school.
+Fundraising allows Nottinghill to purchase education and art supplies for the school.
 As a non-profit school we rely on fundraising in order to run an extensive learning program for our students.
 Other than tuition fees, fundraising is the only other source of income the school receives from its members.